Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

-SSL remains an emerging area within CWI, with growing interest in its application to low-frequency extrapolation, which is an essential step in overcoming the lack of low-frequency content in seismic data that limits FWI performance~\cite{Virieux-2009-Overview}.
-One early effort~\cite{Self-2020-Wang} introduces an SSL method that trains a neural network using paired seismic datasets with shared high-frequency content but varying low-frequency components.
+One early effort~\cite{Self-2020-Wang} introduces an self-supervised learning method that trains a neural network using paired seismic datasets with shared high-frequency content but varying low-frequency components.
 The model learns to reconstruct missing low-frequency information, although its performance is inherently constrained by the frequency range present in the original data.
 Furthermore, the required downsampling can degrade high-frequency resolution, limiting time precision.
-To address these challenges, \cite{Self-2024-Cheng} proposes a more effective two-stage SSL framework for low-frequency extrapolation.
+To address these challenges, \cite{Self-2024-Cheng} proposes a more effective two-stage self-supervised learning framework for low-frequency extrapolation.
 The warm-up stage initializes training using high-pass filtered inputs and original data as pseudo-labels.
 In the subsequent iterative data refinement stage, the model refines its predictions by using outputs from the previous epoch as pseudo-labels, with their high-pass filtered versions serving as new inputs.
 This iterative refinement progressively closes the gap between predictions and the ideal low-frequency content, enhancing extrapolation accuracy and robustness.